ashedzi/card-flip-effect/README.md

         text-align: center;
     }
 ```
+**Explanation:**
--Explanation: Initially, the back side is rotated by 180 degrees to keep it hidden.
+- Initially, the back side is rotated by 180 degrees to keep it hidden.
 When hovered,
 both sides flip, showing the back.

+**Check out my full code to see how these features were all merged together to get the perfect design**

 ## Conclusion
 That's it!
 You've successfully created a simple and fun card flip animation using just HTML and CSS.